Maserati MSG Racing

 Maserati MSG Racing was a Monegasque racing team that competed in the FIA Formula E World Championship.
 The team previously competed under the Venturi Racing name from 2014–2022.
 The team was renamed to Citroën Racing Formula E Team from the 2025–26 season.

 History

-After eight seasons on the Formula E grid, it was announced that Venturi Racing would be renamed to Monaco Sports Group (MSG) for the 2023 season.
+After eight seasons on the Formula E grid, the new owners of Venturi Racing led by Chairman Scott Swid renamed the team Monaco Sports Group for the 2022-2023 season.
 The team announced a title and powertrain partnership with Maserati in April 2022, after the luxury automotive manufacturer announced it would join Formula E for Season 9 in January 2022.

 The team used powertrains designed and developed by Maserati and DS Automobiles parent company, Stellantis, as part of a regulation change for the 2023 season, allowing automotive brands from the same ownership group to share a powertrain.

 The team was controlled and operated by MSG Racing from its headquarters in Monaco.
 The 2022–23 season marked the return of the Maserati brand to single-seater competition for the first time 65 years, after last competing in Formula One in 1957.